 Household income excludes:

-Currently, you may submit your application via email or mail only.
+Currently, you may only submit your application via email or mail.

 Halifax Regional Municipality

 Low Income Transit Pass Program

 - Is there anyone who can help me with my application?

 If you require assistance with your application form, please call 311 for support via telephone.
 Customer Service Centres re-open on August 4, 2020.
 Applications are processed on a first-come first-served basis.

 - Is there a deadline for applications?